bwireman/go-over/README.md

 - `--force`: will force pulling new data even if the cached data is still valid
 - `--format=<format>`: specify the output format of any warnings. `["minimal", "detailed", "json"]`
+- `--outdated`: will _additionally_ check if newer versions of dependencies exist
+- `--ignore-indirect`: will ignore all warnings for indirect dependencies

 ### ⚙️ Config